jnewland/alfred-open-windows/README.md

 ## Configuring a Keyboard shortcut

-To configure a keyboard shortcut to immediately jump to the window search (I use `cmd+shift_space`), double click the 'Hotkey' icon in the Alfred workflow:
+To configure a keyboard shortcut to immediately jump to the window search (I use `cmd+shift+space`), double click the 'Hotkey' icon in the Alfred workflow:

 ![skitched-20140501-103948](https://cloud.githubusercontent.com/assets/47/2855013/98b374e0-d157-11e3-8e97-365ea2c3de9a.jpg)